spotfiresoftware/tibco-streaming-samples/web/prometheus-metrics/prometheus-metrics-app/src/site/markdown/index.md

 # Web : Prometheus Metrics - APP

-This sample describes how to retrieve TIBCO&reg; Streaming Metrics into Prometheus.
+This sample describes how to retrieve Spotfire&reg; Streaming Metrics into Prometheus.

 ## Prometheus integration

 A node **A** will be started containing the **prometheus-metrics-ef** event flow, itself depending on the **prometheus-metrics-war** WAR.
-Upon startup, TIBCO&reg; Streaming will detect the WAR and deploy it in its administration web engine.
+Upon startup, Spotfire&reg; Streaming will detect the WAR and deploy it in its administration web engine.
 The Prometheus REST Endpoint will then begin to serve Metrics data in a Prometheus consumable way.